ncarusso/Solitaire_bash/README.md

 <code> ./solitaire_bash_all_in_one.sh</code><br>

 NOTE.
-It is not neccesary to grant execution permissions to the external functions file. <br>
+It is not neccessary to grant execution permissions to the external functions file. <br>

 <i>References</i>
 <ul>